If you have ever Googled ‘seo tools’ because you want to know how they help your SEO, you have most definitely heard of Semrush.

 As mentioned before, Semrush provides a lot of insights.

-If you are a beginner to SEO and SEO tools, don’t get overwhelmed by everything the tool offers.
+If you are a beginner to SEO and SEO tools, and whether you’re doing your own SEO or hiring someone for it, don’t get overwhelmed by everything the tool offers.

 What I have mentioned in this detailed Semrush tutorial should be enough to help you improve your SEO and content strategy for some time.